-- Cultural Film or Television Analysis (100 pts): Due by Mon Mar 3 @ 9:30 AM Whether films and television series intentionally comment on their context or not, they are always a product of the culture or period in which they were created.
-By placing them in a particular context, this type of analysis asks how they model, challenge, or subvert different types of relations, whether historical, social, or even theoretical.
-Topic possibilities and approaches are numerous. - Please note that topics and approaches for papers need to be cleared in advance.
+- Cultural Film or Television Analysis (100 pts): Due by Mon Jun 9 @ 9:30 AM By placing films in a cultural context, this type of analysis asks how they model, challenge, or subvert different types of relations, whether historical, social, or even theoretical. - Please note that the focus of your paper needs to be cleared in advance.
+Refer to Assignment Guidelines for full details.